pingcap/docs/maintain-tidb-using-tiup.md

 ## Clean up cluster data

-This operation stops all services and cleans up the data directory or/and log directory.
+The operation of cleaning up cluster data stops all the services and cleans up the data directory or/and log directory.
 The operation cannot be reverted, so proceed **with caution**.

 - Clean up the data of all services in the cluster, but keep the logs: